 Because Landbot is in the end a normal website, they could solve this much easier, inserting the link twice at the beginning and at end of the ad text.

 The user clicks on a link, expecting for a website to open and not the Facebook Messenger.
 This expectation could certainly still be managed by the content of the Facebook ad, but they believe that they would then have even lower click rates on the ads.

-Landbot made it very easy for them, because a website opens and the chat starts there automatically.
+Landbot made it very easy for them because a website opens and the chat starts there automatically.

-With Facebook Messenger we all mainly communicate to our friends, relatives and colleagues, and they acknowledge that Messenger has become a very trustworthy communication tool.
+With Facebook Messenger, we all mainly communicate to our friends, relatives and colleagues, and they acknowledge that Messenger has become a very trustworthy communication tool.

-Botoni believes users are more open to interact with an automated chat because of the anonymity they have with a Landbot.
+Botoni believes users are more open to interacting with an automated chat because of the anonymity they have with a Landbot.
 They subconsciously realize that, by communicating via messenger, they are revealing their identity without knowing who is on the other side.

 Botoni believes Facebook Messenger for marketing purposes is still in its early stages.
 Users are simply not used to interacting with chatbots.
 That’s why they believe that Landbot is a very good alternative to a native Facebook chatbot, especially when using chatbots for marketing purposes.